ricardoom/dominotrono/content/custom/wd.md

     {{< section_header level="3" text="Best Books & Staff Picks" >}}
     {{< copy_wrapper class="details-grid__twentyWords copy-block__left" >}}
         The New York Public Library offers many librarian-curated lists.
-Annually and Seasonally, a group of librarians creates the Staff Picks and Best of lists.
-Part of our task was to make a fully Accessible web application where these lists could be searched, sorted, and filtered.
+Part of our task was to make a fully accessible web application where these lists could be searched, sorted, and filtered.
     {{< /copy_wrapper >}}

     {{< image_cld